 A. Treasury will consider reimbursement of pre-award costs only when an applicant demonstrates that 1) the costs were incurred directly pursuant to the negotiation and in anticipation of the award, and 2) the costs are necessary for the efficient and timely performance of the scope of work.
 Pre-award costs should be requested as part of an application for funding.
 The applicant must clearly describe the proposed pre-award costs in the scope of work and budget justification, and provide a compelling justification as to why Treasury should approve the pre-award costs.
-Applicants must be able to provide documentation to evidence the costs through invoice, dated signed timesheets, contracts, etc. Treasury will use the following criteria, which are based on the RESTORE Act, Treasury's regulations, and OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards to evaluate pre-award costs:
+Applicants must be able to provide documentation to evidence the costs through invoice, dated signed timesheets, contracts, etc. at the time of application for all pre-award costs incurred greater than 90 days prior to award or the requested start date of the award (see 2 CFR 200.308 (d)(1)).
+Preaward costs incurred less than 90 days prior to award may be requested postaward with documentation to evidence the costs.
+Treasury will use the following criteria, which are based on the RESTORE Act, Treasury's regulations, and OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards to evaluate pre-award costs: